Lawson Graham

-Lawson Graham is a studio album by Canadian hip hop producer Factor.
+Lawson Graham is a studio album by Canadian hip hop producer Factor Chandelier.
 It was released on Fake Four Inc. in 2010.
 It features guest appearances from Gregory Pepper, Cars & Trains, Radical Face, Sole, Myka 9, Ceschi, and Moka Only.
 It is an ode to Factor's grandfather.

 Critical reception

 Rick Anderson of AllMusic gave the album 3.5 stars out of 5, saying, "it's emotionally sophisticated rap, and that really is quite unusual."
 Thomas Quinlan of Exclaim! said, "Lawson Graham is certainly an excellent attempt by Factor to appeal to a wider audience, which is also likely to lead to a greater range of co-conspirators he can work with in the future."

 Confront Magazine named it the 2nd best album of 2010.